 Males and females age 14 – 18: 75 mcg/day

 Males and females age 19 and older: 90 mcg/day

 Safety and precautions while taking Vitamin K

-Consumption of Vitamin K is considered safe for most of the people if taken in recommended dosage.
+Consumption of Vitamin K is considered safe for most of the people if taken in the recommended dosage.

-In case of Kidney disease too much vitamin K can be harmful if you are receiving dialysis treatments due to kidney disease.
+In the case of Kidney disease too much vitamin K can be harmful if you are receiving dialysis treatments due to kidney disease.